johnwr-response/golang-working-with-concurrency/LOCAL_NOTES.md

 ### Asking for help
 ### Mistakes: we all make them

 ## Section: Goroutines, the go keyword, and WaitGroups
 ### What we'll cover in this section
+- GoRoutines
+  - Running things in the background, or concurrently
+  - Incredibly simple to use
+  - Create problems
+  - Several ways to solve these problems

 ###
 ## Section: Race conditions, Mutexes, and an Introduction to Channels
 ### What we'll cover in this section